-In all cases the school will consider what support could be offered within the setting via pastoral support processes.
+In all cases we will consider what support could be offered within the setting via pastoral support processes such as nurture interventions.
 Pastoral support will be kept under constant review to ensure that it is effective.

 Early help support and assessment (emerging needs)